On Pl\"ucker Equations Characterizing Grassmann Cones: Preliminaries and Notation

-\claim{\bf Remark.} For the terms of the sequence $H_r$, the more careful notation $h_{r,n}$ should be preferred, in place of just $h_n$, to keep track of their dependence on { r}.
-To make the notation less heavy we decided however to drop the subscript {r}, hoping for the context being sufficient to avoid confusions.
+Then, by construction, $h_j=0$ if $j<0$, $h_0=1$ and for all $j>0$, $h_j$ is a polynomial in $e_1,\ldots, e_r$ of weighted degree $j$, after declaring that $e_i$ is given degree $i$. \begin{rmk} For the terms of the sequence $H_r$, the more careful notation $h_{r,n}$ should be preferred, in place of just $h_n$, to keep track of their dependence on $r$.
+To make the notation less heavy we decided however to drop the subscript {r}, hoping for the context being sufficient to avoid confusions. \end{rmk}